Maquiz1/nanopore/README.md

 If you want, I can also show a **Django view example that generates a PDF from a template using `pdfkit`**, which is often the most common use case.
 Do you want me to do that?

+MOBILE APP

+📱 Nanopore Mobile Starter (React Native + DRF)
+1. ✅ Setup React Native Project

+Run this on your dev machine:

+To create a new Expo project, run the following in your terminal:

+npx create-expo-app nanopore-mobile

+OR

+npx create-expo-app@latest

+Choose the blank (JavaScript) template.

+2. ✅ To start the development server, run the following command:TO Terminal

+cd nanopore-mobile

+npx expo start

+3. ✅ Project Structure
+nanopore-mobile/
+ ├── App.js
+ ├── api/
+ │    └── client.js
+ ├── screens/
+ │    ├── LoginScreen.js
+ │    ├── DashboardScreen.js
+ │    └── ScreeningFormScreen.js
+ └── utils/
+      └── auth.js

+4. npm run reset-project

+This command will move the existing files in app to app-example, then create a new app directory with a new index.tsx file.

+EAS CLI
+EAS CLI is used to log in to your Expo account and compile your app using different EAS services such as Build, Update, or Submit.
+You can also use this tool to:

+Publish your app to the app stores
+Create a development, preview, or production build of your app Create over-the-air (OTA) updates
+Manage your app credentials
+Create an ad hoc provisioning profile for an iOS device To use EAS CLI, you need to install it globally on your local machine by running the command:

+Terminal

+Copy

+npm install -g eas-cli
+You can use eas --help in your terminal window to learn more about the available commands.
+For a complete reference, see eas-cli npm page.

+Expo Doctor
+Expo Doctor is a command line tool used to diagnose issues in your Expo project.
+To use it, run the following command in your project's root directory:

+Terminal

+Copy

+npx expo-doctor